anudeepkatukojwala/GraphGenerator/README.md

 ## Recent Change
-04/30: Added subroutines for checking collinear segments in the input graph
+05/13: Added subroutines for making the graph Planar Triangular